HolyBlackCat/quasi-msys2/README.md

   Must also install `clang` and `lld`.
 Ubuntu users should use `bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"` to get the latest version.
 On other distributions just install from the package manager as usual.

+  <sup>(While it's technically possible to operate without Clang, by running MSYS2 compilers in Wine, the build systems often choke on this.)</sup>

 * Install quasi-msys2:
   ```bash
   git clone https://github.com/holyblackcat/quasi-msys2